learn-co-curriculum/uci-mod-3-reading-complex-code/README.md

 2. Identify inputs and outputs
 3. Distinguish and separate which parts of the code are **clear** and which are **opaque**
-4. From your starting point, walk through the code linearly until your reach opaque code.
+4. From your starting point, walk through the code linearly until you reach opaque code.
 5. Repeat steps 2-4 on the opaque code
 6. Continue through all opaque code until the end